neo4j/neo4j-python-driver/docs/source/api.rst

   instance, if the user's home database name is 'movies' and the server supplies it to the driver upon database name fetching for the session, all queries within that session are executed with the explicit database name 'movies' supplied.
-Changes to the user's home database will only be picked up by future sessions.
-There might be an additional delay depending on the :ref:`max-home-database-delay-ref` configuration.
-Resolving the user's home database name requires additional network communication.
+Any change to the user’s home database is reflected only in sessions created after such change takes effect.
+This behavior may requires additional network communication.
-  Therefore, it is either recommended to either specify the database name explicitly or set the home database delay appropriately.
 In clustered environments, it is strongly recommended to avoid a single point of failure.
 For instance, by ensuring that the connection URI resolves to multiple endpoints.
 For older Bolt protocol versions the behavior is the same as described for the **bolt schemes** above.

 .. code-block:: python